 \section{Introduction}

-Networks of sensors have long been employed in various domains such as environmental monitoring, electrical energy management, and medicine\cite{yick08CN}.
-In particular, inexpensive binary-valued sensors are successfully used in a wide range of applications, such as traffic control in telecommunication systems~\cite{wang03AC}, self-testing in nanonelectric devices~\cite{colinet10AC}, or activity recognition on home environments~\cite{ordonez13S}.
-In this paper, we consider a network of $J$ binary-valued sensors that transmit their data to a fusion center.
+Networks of sensors have long been employed in various domains such as environmental monitoring, electrical energy management, and medicine~\cite{yick08CN}.
+In these networks, inexpensive binary-valued sensors are successfully used in a wide range of applications, for example in traffic control in telecommunication systems~\cite{wang03AC}, self-testing in nanonelectric devices~\cite{colinet10AC}, or activity recognition on home environments~\cite{ordonez13S}.
+In this paper, we consider a network of $J$ sensors that transmit their data to a fusion center.

-In such network, the sensors potentially collect a large amount of data.
 The fusion center may realize complex data analysis tasks by aggregating the sensors measurements and by exploiting the diversity of the collected data.
-Clustering is a particular data analysis task that consists of separating the data in a given number of classes with similar characteristics.
+This paper considers clustering as a particular data analysis task that consists of separating the data into a given number of classes with similar characteristics.
 One of the most popular clustering methods is the K-means algorithm~\cite{jain10PRL} due to its simplicity and its efficiency.
 The K-means algorithm groups the $J$ measurement vectors into $K$ clusters so as to minimize the average distance between vectors in a cluster and the cluster center.
-If the measurements are real-valued, K-means usually considers the Euclidian distance~\cite{jain10PRL}, while in case of binary measurements, K-means relies on the Hamming distance~\cite{huang98DMKD}.
+K-means algorithms were proposed for real-valued measurements~\cite{jain10PRL} but also for binary measurements~\cite{huang98DMKD}.